TypesettingTools/DependencyControl/README.md

 ##### Methods #####
 __:checkVersion(*str/num* version, *str* [precision = "patch"]) --> *bool* moduleUpToDate, *str* error__

 Returns true if the version number of the record is greater than or equal to __version__.
-Reduce the __precision__ to `minor` or `major` to also return true for lower patch or minor versions respecitively.
+Reduce the __precision__ to `minor` or `major` to also return true for lower patch or minor versions respectively.
 If the version can't be parsed it returns nil and and error message.

 __:checkOptionalModules(*tbl* modules) --> *bool* result, *str* errorMessage__